rednblkx/HomeKey-ESP32/docs/content/configuration.md

 ---

-## 5. Misc (Miscellaneous)
+## 5. System

-This section covers general device behavior, HomeKit parameters, GPIO pin assignments, and web interface authentication.
+This section covers general device behavior, HomeKit parameters, and web interface authentication.
 Changes in this section will reboot the device.

+This section is organized into several subsections: **HomeKit**, **HomeKey**, **PN532**, **HomeSpan**, and **Ethernet**.

 ### 5.1.
-General settings

-This section is organized into several subsections: **HomeKit**, **HomeKey**, **PN532**, **HomeSpan**, and **Ethernet**.

-#### 5.1.1.
 HomeKit

 *   **Device Name:** The name your HomeKey-ESP32 will display in your Home app.
 *   **Setup Code:** The 8-digit code used to pair your device with the Apple Home app.